-Manifold provides four different dataports for importing or linking text files containing data in JSON:
+Manifold provides six different dataports for importing, linking, or exporting text files containing data in JSON formats:

 GeoJSON - Spatial data consisting of simple geographic features and attributes.
 The Manifold GeoJSON dataport imports open standard GeoJSON files, including automatically reading TopoJSON when a GeoJSON file contains TopoJSON.
 Geometry collections within GeoJSON data are expanded automatically.